 Summary of Activities that Continue

-The Office of the Secretary reports the contingency staffing numbers for 16 Staff Divisions and the Program Support Center.
-In the event of a lapse in appropriation, excepted staff in the Immediate Office of the Secretary would continue to provide leadership and key support staff to ensure Department operations and national security related activities continue; the Intergovernmental and External Affairs Regional Directors will continue to support stakeholders in the regions; the Assistant Secretary for Financial Resources' budget and grants staff will continue to support the Department's fully funded programs and will assist with orderly phase down of operations.
+The Office of the Secretary reports the contingency staffing numbers for 15 Staff Divisions and the Program Support Center.
+In the event of a lapse in appropriation, excepted staff in the Immediate Office of the Secretary would continue to provide leadership and key support staff to ensure Department operations and national security related activities continue; the Assistant Secretary for Financial Resources' budget and grants staff will continue to support the Department's funded programs and will assist with orderly phase down of operations.

 Summary of Contingency Staffing Plan

-The activities which will continue due to available funding include OIG's oversight activities, MHA case adjudication; OCR HIPAA related investigations, and OGA's support of the President's Emergency Plan for AIDS Relief initiative.
-DAB will continue to provide administrative hearings and appeals of Center for Tobacco Products decisions, Federal Food, Drugs, and Cosmetic, and OS will continue Patient Centered Outcomes Research and the Physician's Technical Advisory Committee activities.
-ASA will continue COVID-19 related activities to support information technology and other Department-wide coordination support.
-In addition, ASA and OIG staff will be retained to maintain computers and data, including those in support of COVID-19 activities.
+The activities which will continue include OIG's oversight activities, MHA case adjudication; OCR HIPAA related investigations, and OGA's support of the President's Emergency Plan for AIDS Relief initiative.
+DAB will continue to provide administrative hearings and appeals and Center for Tobacco Products decisions, Federal Food, Drugs, and Cosmetic, and OS will continue Patient Centered Outcomes Research and the Physician's Technical Advisory Committee activities.

 In addition to OS exempt staff supporting Department operations and national security related activities, the Office of the General Counsel would provide legal support and the Program Support Center would continue to process payments and transfers to ensure fully funded programs continue operations and that funded entitlements are paid.